jenova-marie/ninshubur/README.md

 # 8. Pick the channels you want, list them in CHANNEL_IDS in .env

-# 9. First scrape!
+# 9. First scrape — this is the only way data ever enters the archive
 pnpm cli backfill

-# 10. Run the bot live to keep the archive fresh
+# 10. Whenever you want a fresh sweep later, just run backfill again.
-pnpm dev
+#     Each invocation logs in, scrapes, and exits — there's no daemon.
 ```

 ✦ ─────────────────────────────────── ✦